-It’s with enthusiasm and great pleasure that I welcome you to In The Archives, an online journal dedicated to writing about the arts by exploring the archives.
+It is with enthusiasm and great pleasure that I welcome you to In The Archives, an online journal dedicated to writing about the arts by exploring the archives.
 It was with my curiosity and interest in the history of the arts that I created this website.
-Not only do I believe that delving into the archives is important to understand art and its divisions, I believe it’s genuinely fascinating too.
-For years, I’ve been collecting diverse references and resource materials and thought it was time to start using them in depth.
-I’m excited to share them with you!
+Not only do I believe that delving into the archives is important to understand art and its divisions, I believe it is genuinely fascinating too.
+For years, I have been collecting diverse references and resource materials and thought it was time to start using them in depth.
+I am excited to share them with you!

 The main objective of In The Archives is to share my understanding and passion for art, architecture, design, fashion, film, literature, music, and photography with monthly essays and supplements.
 I consider this website as a fusion of a traditional blog and a research journal, adding my personal touch to each essay to avoid the feeling of reading an academic paper.

-Creating this website wasn’t all smooth sailing—it came with its difficulties.
+Creating this website was not all smooth sailing—it came with its difficulties.
 I must confess that I sat on the idea for this website for a couple of years.
-I struggled with how I wanted to approach the concept, I didn’t think I could handle producing content on just one subject.
-I wasn’t sure of the format: whether to make it formal or informal, a blog or a journal.
+I struggled with how I wanted to approach the concept, I did not think I could handle producing content on just one subject.
+I was not sure of the format: whether to make it formal or informal, a blog or a journal.
 I was afraid of burnout before I fully conceptualized and pursued the creation of this website; in essence, I was worried about failing before giving myself a chance to succeed.
 Because of the constant battle of trying to choose what I wanted to make this website into, the conception became idle for some time.

 What made the engine startup again?
 The rediscovery of a dominant figure that was stowed away in my archive sparked the motivation—Fleur Cowles.
 Cowles was an absolute Renaissance Woman: a writer, editor, artist, socialite, and innovator.
 She worked her way up to a high place in society, making many friends among the elite in various fields.
 This rank in society and her talents as a journalist and artist would prove to be beneficial for her publishing endeavors.